-Back pain and nausea may be related if the cause of the back pain is related to a condition that also causes nausea.
-Your brain sends and receives signals through the nervous system that connects with various nerves throughout the body.
+Yes, these two different sensations can be related and linked.
+Your brain sends and receives signals through the nervous system that connects with various parts of the body (including your gut).
 Specialized nerve cells known as nociceptors found in the skin, muscles, and other body tissues send information about pain to the brain.
-Injury, inflammation, and other harmful stimuli can stimulate nociceptors that then send messages to the brain.
+Injury, inflammation, and other harmful stimuli can all stimulate nociceptors that then send messages to the brain.
 Once your brain receives these messages, it creates a conscious perception of pain.
-This also allows your body to jumpstart various healing responses, like releasing certain chemicals that can act as painkillers and reduce pain perception.
-Abdominal pain, back pain, and other symptoms are all communicated through a complex series of nerves and your brain.

-Conditions That May Cause Back Pain and Nausea
+Conditions That May Cause Back Pain & Nausea

 Digestive Tract-Related Back Pain and Nausea

-Digestive tract-related back pain and nausea can occur with gastrointestinal issues, including irritable bowel syndrome, inflammatory bowel disease, or ulcerative colitis.
-Inflammation, indigestion, and other issues within the digestive system can cause abdominal pain that may radiate into the back, as well as nausea and vomiting.
+This type of back pain and nausea can occur with gastrointestinal issues such as irritable bowel syndrome, inflammatory bowel disease, or ulcerative colitis.
+Inflammation, indigestion, and other issues within the digestive system can cause abdominal pain that may radiate into the back.
+Nausea may also accompany these symptoms as the body tries to expel the irritants.

 Cervicogenic Headaches

-A cervicogenic headache is a specific type of headache that commonly starts in the neck.
-Cervicogenic headaches can result in a reduced range of motion in the neck because movement can increase symptoms and discomfort.
+A cervicogenic headache is a specific type of headache that commonly starts in the neck or top of the spine.
+They can result in a reduced range of motion in the neck because movement often exacerbates symptoms and discomfort.
 These types of headaches can cause pain in the neck that radiates into the upper back, along with other symptoms like nausea and vomiting.
+Dizziness and difficulty balancing are commonly associated with cervicogenic headaches and can also amplify the feelings of nausea.

 Liver Disease

-There are many different types of health conditions that can damage the liver and prevent it from functioning well.
-The most common types of liver disease include alcoholic hepatitis, cirrhosis of the liver, and hepatitis.
-Along with nausea and vomiting as common symptoms, many people with liver disease report general pain in the abdomen as well as the back.
+There are many health conditions that can damage the liver and prevent it from functioning properly, including alcoholic hepatitis, cirrhosis of the liver, and hepatitis.
+Along with the common symptoms of nausea and vomiting, many people report general pain in the abdomen and back due to the liver’s location.
+When inflamed and enlarged, it can exert pressure on surrounding organs and tissue, further causing pain around the back and sides.

 Pancreatitis

-Pancreatitis is an inflammation of the pancreas, an organ located in the lower part of the abdomen.
-This condition can start suddenly and last for a short period of time or can develop gradually over many years.
+Pancreatitis is an inflammation of the pancreas, an organ located in the lower part of the abdomen (and therefore has similar reasons for back pain and nausea as liver disease).
+It can put pressure on your spine, leading to radiating pain that feels like it’s penetrating the back.
+This condition may start suddenly and last for a short period of time, or develop gradually over many years.
 Common symptoms of pancreatitis include abdominal pain, nausea, and vomiting.

 Kidney Stones

 Kidney stones are hard deposits of minerals and acid salts that develop in the kidneys and can cause significant pain when passed.
-While kidney stones usually don’t cause permanent damage, they can cause severe pain and discomfort while passing through the urinary tract.
-Kidney stones typically cause pain in the side of the abdomen, and nausea is also common.
+While kidney stones usually don’t cause permanent damage, they often result in severe pain and sharp discomfort while passing through the urinary tract.
+Kidney stones typically cause pain in the side of the abdomen, and the intense pain may also trigger lightheadedness, intense stress response, and nausea.

 Ulcers

 A stomach ulcer, also known as a peptic ulcer, is a type of sore that develops on the lining of the stomach.
-An ulcer can develop if stomach acid damages the lining of the digestive tract.
-This can cause upper abdominal pain, along with symptoms like radiating pain in the back, nausea, and vomiting.
+An ulcer can develop if stomach acid damages the protective barrier of the digestive tract.
+This can cause upper abdominal pain that often feels like burning, along with symptoms like radiating pain in the back, nausea, and vomiting.

 Endometriosis

 Endometriosis is a health condition where the tissue that normally lines the uterus grows outside of the uterus.
 This tissue can be found on the ovaries, fallopian tubes, intestines, and other abdominal areas.
-The most common symptoms of endometriosis are pain and irregularities with menstruation.
+The result is often inflammation and pain, typically in the lower abdomen and pelvis.
+Common symptoms of endometriosis are pain and irregularities with menstruation.

-When Should You Go to the Doctor for Back Pain and Nausea?
+When to See a Doctor for Back Pain and Nausea

-Don’t let back pain and nausea keep you from living your best life.
-Visit a Pro-Care Medical Center near you to get started with our back pain specialists, who will provide you with quality, comprehensive care.
+Don’t let chronic pain keep you from living your best life.
+Visit a Pro-Care location near you to speak with one of our back pain specialists, neurologists, or pain management doctors for quality, comprehensive care.
+Learn more about our team or book your appointment today!